$L_0$ Isotonic Regression With Secondary Objectives: p Isotonic Regression on Linear Orders

-For \ellp{p} on linear orders we don't determine an optimal $f$-isotonic set and then determine other regression values.
-Rather, we use a left-right scan, but cannot use PAVA (pool adjacent violators) since it does not hold for $L_0$ error.
-E.g., if $\mathcal{L} = \{0, 1, 2\}$ and the data values are 2, 2, 2, 0, 0, 1, 1, then after processing the first 5 values the unique optimal regression is the single level set 2, 2, 2, 2, 2.
+For linear orders we can efficiently determine \ellp{p} via a left-right scan, rather than constructing a violator graph, but cannot use the PAV (pool adjacent violators) algorithm since it does not hold for $L_0$ error.
+E.g., if $\mathcal{L} = \{0, 1, 2\}$ and the data values are 2, 2, 2, 0, 0, 1, 1, then after processing the first 5 values the unique optimal $L_0$ regression is the single level set 2, 2, 2, 2, 2.
 When the 6th is processed the result could be either 2, 2, 2, 2, 2, 2 or 0, 0, 0, 0, 0, 1, and when the last is processed the unique answer is 0, 0, 0, 0, 0, 1, 1.
-Thus whichever choice is used at the end of the 6th, either 5 to 6, or 6 to 7, results in merging adjacent violators but getting 2 level sets, i.e., they are not pooled.
+Thus whichever choice is used at the end of the 6th, then either 5 to 6, or 6 to 7, results in merging adjacent violators but getting 2 level sets, i.e., they are not pooled.

 To determine \ellp{p} on linear orders we instead use an approach based on the standard algorithm for maximal nondecreasing subsequences.
 At each vertex $i$ we determine a pair $(c,s)$, where $c$ is the size of the largest $f$-isotonic set from 1 to $i$, and $s$ is the smallest error among all such sets.
 If the previous best value at $i$ was $(c_1,s_1)$ and now it is determined it can be reached in $(c_2,s)$, then the best value at $i$ is given by the maxmin operation, where